 Willie Anderson, Bobby Jones, Ben Hogan and Jack Nicklaus hold the record for most U.S. Open victories, each winning four.

-Brooks Koepka won the 2017 U.S. Open at Erin Hills in Erin, Wis.
-He won with a total score of 16-under 272, four strokes clear of the next closest competitor.
+Brooks Koepka won the 2018 U.S. Open at Shinnecock Hills in Southampton, N.Y.
+He won with a total score of one-over 281, one stroke clear of Tommy Fleetwood.
+It was the second straight year that Koepka won the Open, after taking the title in 2017 at Erin Hills Golf Club with a winning score of 16-under 272, four strokes clear of the next closest competitor.

 How can you qualify for the U.S. Open?